 See yourself as a person who is excited to be energized and healthy.
 Have a party with yourself.

 Envision yourself each day being healthy.
-If other people are not supportive, then call me up and I’ll be thrilled to tell you how awesome you are.
+If other people are not supportive, then look for people who are involved in their health and wellness.

 Friends and family who are not quitting pop with you will see how well you’re doing, and then they’ll be more likely to give it up, too.
 It’s each person’s journey, and you have to meet them where they are.

 All you need is to focus on yourself and your personal journey of health and wellness.

 Be awesome.
 Dump out that last pop and tell yourself you’re done, and get a plan together to really be done!!!!